 You also have the right to complain to the UK’s national privacy authority ico.gov.uk if you believe there is a problem with the way I handle your data.

 I run Little Conkers in as professional way as possible and I always aim to comply with the spirit and ethics of the law as well as its letter.
 This means I have always treated your personal data with as much care as I would want my own personal data to be treated.

-The recent changes in legislation do not alter things for me, other than I am publishing this privacy notice.
-I am glad the laws have been tightened up to prevent the abuse of people’s personal data by businesses and other organizations.
-So if you feel there is a problem with any of the above, it’s probably a genuine oversight on my part and I’d be glad to hear from you about it.
+I am a one-person business and strive to do everything correctly, but if you feel there is a problem with any of the above, it’s probably a genuine oversight on my part and I’d be glad to hear from you about it.